Skip to main content

 Choosing the Right Option for Your Business

-For most Canadian importers, the decision between a surety bond and a cash deposit comes down to one question: do you want to preserve your working capital, or do you want to lock it up with the government?
+For many Canadian importers, the decision between a written security agreement and a cash deposit comes down to whether they want to preserve working capital or post cash directly with the CBSA.

 A surety bond is the right choice if: